DNNhost/owsConfigHistory/README.md

-This module does utilize a CKeditor field to save an extended description of the module.
+This module does utilize a CKeditor (http://ckeditor.com/) to save an extended description of the module.
 This editor is initialized in the header of the module.